-Include a check or money order for $25 per certificate if processed in 2021 or $29 per certificate if processed in 2022*.
-Avoid delays by using the appropriate year order form. *Processing time is 3 to 5 business days (not including holidays).
+Include a check or money order for $29 per certificate.
+Processing time is 3 to 5 business days (not including holidays).

 Effective July 1, 2003, the California Health and Safety Code Section 103526 will permit only authorized individuals to receive certified copies of birth records.
 Those who are not authorized by law to receive a certified copy will receive a certified copy marked "INFORMATIONAL, NOT A VALID DOCUMENT TO ESTABLISH IDENTITY."

 The new law describes an authorized person as 1 of the following: